phiryll/phiryll.github.io/docs/concurrency.md

 # Notes on Concurrency and Distributed Systems

-With respect to correctness, atomicity, consistency, availability, and partition tolerance, a network of humans is no different than a network of computers.
+A network of humans is no different than a network of computers with respect to correctness, atomicity, consistency, availability, and partition tolerance.
 For computers, this is true even within a single machine between cores, L* caches, RAM, and disk.

 To reason about whether some approach is